redstrate/redstrate.com/content/blog/purging-twitter.md

 draft: false
 ---

 In my series of purging my content on propietary platforms I don't align with anymore, the next on the chopping block is Twitter.
-Just like GitHub, I have several personal reasons why I'm not supporting Twitter any longer:
+Just like GitHub, I have several personal reasons why I'm not supporting Twitter any longer. <!--more-->

 * Focus on alogrithmic discovery as opposed to a simple, linear timeline.
 * Supporting NFTs which I don't personally agree with.